timescale/docs/timescale-forge/scaling-a-service.md

 ### Procedure: Configuring autoscaling for disk size
 1. In the Timescale Forge console, from the `Services` list, click the name of the service you want to modify.
-1. In the `Service details` page, navigate to the `Operations` tab, and click `Autoscaling`.
+1. In the `Service overview` page, navigate to the `Operations` tab, and click `Autoscaling`.
 1. Toggle `Enable storage autoscaling` to turn autoscaling on or off.
 1. In the `Storage autoscaling limit` field, adjust the slider to set the